 Proof of accommodation: While you don’t necessarily have to buy property to qualify for the visa, you will need to provide proof that you have secured accommodation in Portugal.
 You can prove this with documents such as a rental agreement, property purchase deed, or hotel reservation.

-Proof of health insurance: You must have private health insurance that covers you for the entire duration of your stay in Portugal.
+Proof of health insurance coverage: You must have private health insurance that covers you for the entire duration of your stay in Portugal.

-Criminal record certificate: You will need to provide a criminal record certificate from your home country and any other countries you have lived in for more than six months in the past year.
+Criminal record certificate: You must provide a criminal record certificate from your home country and any other countries you have lived in for more than six months in the past year.

 Completed D7 Visa application form: This form can be downloaded from the website of the Portuguese consulate or Portuguese embassy in your country.
 Make sure to fill it out carefully and accurately.

-Marriage certificate: If you are applying with your spouse, you will need to provide a marriage certificate.
+• Marriage certificate: If you are applying with your spouse, you must provide a marriage certificate.

-Birth certificates: If you are applying with children, you will need to provide birth certificates for each child.
+• Birth certificates: If you are applying with children, you must provide birth certificates for each child.

 GLOBAL APPROACH BY LOCAL EXPERTS